ms-digital-labs/rack-cloudflare_ip/README.md

 # Rack::CloudflareIp

-Overwrites the `X_FORWARDED_FOR` HTTP header with the contents of `CF_CONNECTING_IP` if it's present.
-This makes `request.remote_ip` in Rails return the IP of the user making the request rather than the IP of a Cloudflare server.
+Overwrites the `REMOTE_ADDR` HTTP header with the contents of `CF_CONNECTING_IP` if it's present.
+This makes `request.ip` in Rack return the IP of the user making the request rather than the IP of a Cloudflare server.

 ## Installation